Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 If the user e.g. has chosen a muncipality from a dropdown list containing muncipalities set up with mapping on `Fylke`, then returns and changes the field `Fylke`, the answer in the muncipality list will be remowed.

-## Module 4 - Comprehension check: Tailored offer for IT competence
+## Module 4 - Knowledge check: Tailored offer for IT competence

 ### If you add a new function to `RuleHandlerHelper` - where will these functions run?
 Would dynamic work without this defined?